exaile/exaile/doc/dev/plugin_guide.rst

 -----

-If you plan to submit your plugin for inclusion in Exaile, please read and follow the guidelines in the :ref:`code_guidelines`
+If you plan to submit your plugin for inclusion in Exaile, please read and follow the guidelines in the :ref:`code_guidelines`.

 Basic plugin structure
 ----------------------